THIS YEAR’S SESSION & WORKSHOPS:

 BLOCK THREE: 1:15 – 2:30

-2. How to Sell a Nonfiction Book (Governor 1), taught by Brian Klems.
+2. Nonfiction Intense: Book Proposal Tips.
 This session is completely devoted to nonfiction that is not memoir.
 So if you are trying to create an awesome nonfiction book proposal, this presentation is for you.
 With both a writer and agent to instruct and answers questions, the session will talk about platform, identifying your book’s place in the market, effective pitching, and more.

 BLOCK FOUR: 2:45 – 3:45

-1. Talking Fantasy and Science Fiction (Governor 1), taught by literary agent & author Eric Smith.
+1. How to Write & Pitch Fantasy and Science Fiction.
 A discussion regarding the genres of science fiction and fantasy — how the markets are changing, what writers can do to improve their craft in these genres, and much more.
 It’s a great session to attend if you’re trying to write and sell speculative fiction.
-Instructor Eric Smith not only acquires these genres, but is published in them, as well, as a YA author with Bloomsbury.

 BLOCK FIVE: 4:00 – 5:00